CONTENTS

 This is a dual project for reading the temperature from a DS18S20 1-Wire digital temperature sensor and an analog LM34 temperature sensor.
 Since the Atmel ATtiny2313 doesn't have A/D converters, I used this chip to read the DS18S20.
 For the analog I used the dsPIC30F3012.
 This is my first time using a dsPIC chip and my first time writing code for a microcontroller in C. I'm an assembly guy when it comes to hardware :).

 Update: August 25, 2011 - I've been working on a new circuits using a DS18B20 temperature sensor /w MSP430's.
-I have a bluetooth thermometer and a talking clock thermomter along with some small sample programs on my naken430asm page.
+I have a bluetooth thermometer and a talking clock thermomter along with some small sample programs the naken_asm page.

 Pictures